TLRKiliann/apache2-ssl/README.md

 # apache2-ssl
-How to protect apache2 (raspberry pi 3)
+How to protect apache2 with HTTPS protocol (raspberry pi 3)

 > apt-get install openssl